-Tucker Carlson currently serves as the host of FOX News Channel’s (FNC) Tucker Carlson Tonight (weekdays 8PM/ET).
+Tucker Carlson currently serves as host of FOX News Channel’s flagship primetime cable news program, Tucker Carlson Tonight (weekdays 8PM/ET).
 He joined the network in 2009 as a contributor.
 On his program each night, Carlson features powerful analysis and helps bring important perspective to what’s happening in America and around the world.Read More

-Before joining FNC, Carlson hosted Tucker on MSNBC from 2005-2008 and PBS’ Tucker Carlson: Unfiltered.
+Before joining Fox News, Carlson hosted Tucker on MSNBC from 2005-2008 and PBS’ Tucker Carlson: Unfiltered.
 He joined CNN in 2000 as its youngest anchor ever, co-hosting The Spin Room and went on to become co-host of CNN’s Crossfire until its 2005 cancellation.
-In 2003, he wrote an autobiography about his cable news experience titled "Politicians, Partisans and Parasites: My Adventures in Cable News."
-His latest book, "Ship of Fools: How a Selfish Ruling Class Is Bringing America to the Brink of Revolution" was a #1 Amazon Best Seller.
+Additionally, Carlson founded and acted as editor-in-chief of The Daily Caller, a political news website he launched in 2010.

 Carlson graduated with a B.A. in history from Trinity College.